ocefra/AIND-Planning/heuristic_analysis.md

 Table: Comparative performance of A* with no heuristic, the ignore-preconditions heuristic, and the level-sum heuristic, on the three planning problems.

 Running A* with no heuristic at all amounts to running a UCS on the problem.
 The gains in performance under all criteria, including speed of execution, are impressive for the ignore-preconditions heuristic.
 However, while level sum lowers even further the number of expansions and goal tests, this comes at the cost of speed: the time needed for A* to find a solution using the level-sum heuristic is orders of magnitude longer than that of A* with the ignore-preconditions heuristic or with no heuristic at all.
 For problem 3, A* with level sum took 30 minutes on my machine, while with ignore preconditions it only took 18 seconds.
 But this increase in time was to be expected.
-It follows from the fact that the level sum heuristic uses a planning graph, and building it takes time which is polynomial in the size of the problem.
+It follows from the fact that the level sum heuristic uses a planning graph, and building it takes time which is polynomial in the size of the problem [1, p.
+381].

 It also appears that **A* with level sum is, in fact, not optimal**.
 For problem 3 it returns a solution which is not the shortest path to a goal.
 On the other hand, A* with ignore preconditions does seem to be optimal.
 (For increased confidence, I have replicated the results for A* with level sum on problem 3 -- both time and plan length -- in a few more runs.)